wazo-platform/wazo-doc/source/administration/users/users.rst

 =============

 Function keys can be configured to customize the user's phone keys.
 Key types are pre-defined and can be browsed through the Type drop-down list.
-The Supervision field allow the key to be supervised.
+The Supervision field allows the key to be supervised.
 A supervised key will light up when enabled.
-For most key types, a user cannot have multiple instances of the same precise function key (example : two user function keys pointing to the same user).
+In most cases, a user cannot add multiple times exactly the same function key (example : two user function keys pointing to the same user).
-Adding multiple instances of a same function key to the same user can lead to impredictable results and generally will delete one of the two function keys.
+Adding the same function key multiple times can lead to undefined behavior and generally will delete one of the two function keys.

 .. warning::